slackapi/bolt-js/docs/_future/deploy_your_app.md

 With a Bolt app ready to go and Heroku tools installed, you're now ready to start deploying your Bolt app on Heroku!

 Creating new Heroku apps will use your existing Heroku plan subscription.
-When getting started or deploying many small apps, we recommend starting with [Heroku's low-cost Eco Dyno plan subscription](https://blog.heroku.com/new-low-cost-plans).
+When getting started or deploying many small apps, we recommend starting with [Heroku's low-cost Eco Dyno plan](https://blog.heroku.com/new-low-cost-plans).

 > 💡 Eligible students can apply for platform credits through the [Heroku for GitHub Student program](https://blog.heroku.com/github-student-developer-program).